mwvgroup/pittgoogle-client/docs/source/listings.rst

       - SuperNNova
       - Results from a SuperNNova (Möller \& de Boissière, 2019) Type Ia supernova classification (binary).

+    * - ztf
+      - variability
+      - Results from the ztf-variability module.
+This table contains Stetson J indices and the number of detections (i.e., data points) for each band used to observe the diaObject associated with an alert.

+    * - ztf
+      - upsilon
+      - Results from UPSILoN's (Kim \& Bailer-Jones, 2015) multi-class classification results (e.g., RR Lyrae, Cepheid, Type II Cepheid, Delta Scuti star, eclipsing binary, long-period variable, etc.).
+Contains the predicted label (i.e., class), the probability of the predicted label, and a flag value: 0 (successful classification), 1 (suspicious classification because the period is in period alias or the period SNR is lower than 20) for each band used to observe the diaObject associated with an alert.

 Cloud Storage Buckets
 ^^^^^^^^^^^^^^^^^^^^^